tgvaughan/feast/README.md

 the list of package repositories and selecting feast from the package list.

-More recent releases are also made available as archives containing only the necessary jar files and the associated javadocs.
+More recent releases are also available as archives containing the necessary jar files and the associated javadocs.
 These are for the use of BEAST 2 package developers who want to use some of the classes but don't want to add a full package dependency.
 These archives have the form `*-jarsOnly.zip` and are also found at https://github.com/tgvaughan/feast/releases.

+*WARNING:* Due to a known limitation of the packaging system, BEAST can only load one copy of feast at a time.
+Including feast as a library dependency can cause your package to become incompatible with packages which include another version of feast.

 Building from source
 --------------------